plamen-kolev/Software-Engineer-Dissertation/readme.md

 # Web Platform for Digital Deployment of Virtual Servers
+## About
-## About Allow people to easily deploy servers and monitor their performance through a web interface
+Allow people to easily deploy servers and monitor their performance through a web interface

 ## Aims
-`High level description of the task`
 Give developers a platform for easy deployment, management and monitoring of virtual servers

 ## Objectives